 - More expensive than traditional bathtubs

-- Installation may require electrical work
+- Installation may require electrical and plumbing work

 - Usually not covered by Medicare

 A walk-in tub makes bathing easier.
 Getting in or out of a traditional shower or tub can be uncomfortable and unsafe, especially for older adults and people with disabilities.

 Safety is just one of the beneficial features.
 Some of the top walk-in tub models have customizable jets to massage your neck, legs, feet and back.

 A walk-in tub is safer than a traditional tub because of its design; you can walk in over a low threshold and sit in the tub, so there's less chance of slipping and falling than with a traditional bathtub.

 Walk-in tubs come with additional safety features, such as grab bars, anti-scald valves, slip-resistant flooring and built-in seating.
 Most of the top models follow ADA accessibility standards.

 A walk-in tub can make bathing much more comfortable, especially if you have trouble standing in the shower or getting in and out of a standard tub.

 The best walk-in tubs have heated seats and spa-like jets.

 Walk-in tubs have lower entryways and are often deeper than traditional tubs, making it easier to clean your upper body.
 Since the water capacity is up to 80 gallons, it’s possible to get a full-body immersion soak.